uber/neuropod/docs/tutorial.md

 For a definition of a “real” problem, see the example problem definitions section in the appendix.

-Now that we have a problem defined, we’re going to see how to package a model in each of the three currently supported DL frameworks.
+Now that we have a problem defined, we’re going to see how to package a model in each of the currently supported DL frameworks.

 ### TensorFlow